DerGuru/The-Resonant/Chapters/P2-18_Street Line.md

 "Check," Jason echoed.

 "Floor: Lina," Lina said.
-Habit now—the mesh etiquette turned into something almost like liturgy.
+Habit now - the mesh etiquette turned into something almost like liturgy.

 "Floor is Lina," RAE said, through the whisper-clip.
 The voice arrived right against Jason’s skull, clean and private.
 "Street channel is low-band only."